Is there any difference between an Agency and a Marketing Supplier?

 2. Why are agencies so important, while their suppliers or vendors are almost forgettable?

-3. And why do they put so much importance on their agency arrangements and then undermine them using these vendors and suppliers to erode their scope of work?
+3. And why do they put so much importance on their agency arrangements and then undermine them by using these vendors and suppliers to erode their scope of work?

 The history of the agency

-But the original agents and agencies were agents of the media owners.
+However, the original agents and agencies were agents of the media owners.
 The media owners accredited the agencies to allow them to buy media on behalf of advertisers in return for meeting financial and professional standards that would guarantee payment to the media owners.

 Is it strategic or financial importance?